Shakespeare ... for everyone.

 Today's audiences are not the people of 1600 that Shakespeare wrote for, so I've made some changes to make these plays more easily understood in our time.
 They are still written in verse, using much of Shakespeare's original language, because there is so much beauty in his writing.

-It's difficult to describe all the things I change, so I'm giving you an example below.
-Scroll down to see a side-by-side comparison, showing how I've adapted the original first scene of Romeo and Juliet.
+It's difficult to describe all the things I change, so scroll down to see a side-by-side comparison of the first scene of Romeo and Juliet.

 Shakespeare is "too tough" for audiences and actors, both.
 I've adapted the above original plays, and rewritten parts of them to make them easier to perform, and easier to understand.